Monica-Yadav/100-days-of-code/DailyLogs.md

 **Today's Progress**: Did same work related stuff <can't mention it here> but also started with the idea or like designing part for the portfolio
 !
+**Thoughts:** : I'm excited to finally start with website, but still clueless about most of the stuffs .
 ## Day 10: February 25, 2022

 #####